ziyilin/graal/docs/reference-manual/tools/igv.md

 puts js_obj[:payload].join(' ')
 ```

-3.From another console window, make sure `ruby` component is installed in GraalVM,
+4.From another console window, make sure `ruby` component is installed in GraalVM,
 and connect `Test.rb` script to the running IGV:

 ```shell
 $ gu list
 $ ruby --jvm --vm.Dgraal.Dump=:1 --vm.Dgraal.PrintGraph=Network Test.rb
 ```
-This causes GraalVM to dump Graal compiler graphs in IGV format over the network to an IGV process listening
+This causes GraalVM to dump compiler graphs in IGV format over the network to an IGV process listening
 on `127.0.0.1:4445`.
 Once the connection is made, you are able to see the graphs in the Outline window.
 Find e.g. `java.lang.String.char(int)` folder and open its _After parsing_ graph by double-clicking.
 If the node has `sourceNodePosition` property, then the Processing Window will attempt to display its location and the entire stacktrace.